eggiepiggie/appServer/README.md

-# AppServer
+# Market Webapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+This project is intended to test out some front-end technologies.
+Currently this project is using Typescript, Tailwind CSS framework and D3.js.

 ## Development server